cybozu/neco-containers/local-pv-provisioner/README.md

     * If it contains characters other than alphabets, numbers, `-` and `.`, it is replaced with `-`.
 * `spec.storageClassName` is automatically set a value `local-storage`.
 * `spec.capacity.storage` is decided from the max capacity of the device.
+* The device specified `spec.local.path` is cleaned up by filling the first 100MB with zero value.

 ## Prometheus metrics